 There will be a small number of patients for whom beginning treatment takes significantly longer than normal.
 The graphs below show the maximum waiting time for 95% of patients, i.e. the longest period that most patients can reasonably expect to have to wait.
-NB, in Aug 2020, the 95th percentile exceeded 52+ weeks.
+NB, since Aug 2020, the 95th percentile has exceeded 52+ weeks for inpatients treated at NHS organisations.
 Data is not published on how long patients wait beyond one year, so the graph below likely understates the waiting time for those patients.